F5Networks/k8s-bigip-ctlr/docs/config_examples/NodePortLocal/README.md

 ## NodePortLocal (NPL) feature  in Antrea agent.
 NodePortLocal (NPL) is a feature that runs as part of the Antrea Agent.
-Each port of a Service backend Pod can be reached from the external network using a port of the Node on which the Pod is running.
+Using this, each port of a Service backend Pod can be reached from the external network using a port of the Node on which the Pod is running.

 ## Prerequisites
-Prior to versionv1.4, a feature gate, NodePortLocal, must be enabled on the antrea-agent for the feature to work.From v1.4, at which time it was enabled by default
+Prior to versionv1.4, a feature gate, NodePortLocal, must be enabled on the antrea-agent for the feature to work.From v1.4, it was enabled by default
 ```
 kind: ConfigMap
 apiVersion: v1